Visiting the Archive Centre

 All dates and times of opening may be subject to revision without notice, though major change is unlikely.

 Getting to the Archive Centre

->

-> For directions to King's College, see Getting to King's.
+For directions to King's College, see the Getting to King's link below.
 For directions within the College, see the map below.

 There is wheelchair access and a toilet for the disabled at King's College Library.
 Please let us know if you need disabled access instructions, when you book your appointment.